karatelabs/karate/README.md

 # save a response cookie for later use
 * def time = responseCookies.time.value
 ```
 As a convenience, cookies from the previous response are collected and passed as-is as part of the next HTTP request.
 This is what is normally expected and simulates a web-browser - which makes it easy to script things like HTML-form based authentication into test-flows.

-Of course you can manipulate [`cookies`](#cookies) or each individual [`cookie`](#cookie) and even over-write them to `null` if you wish - at any point within a test script.
+Refer to the documentation for [`cookie`](#cookie) for details and how you can disable this if need be.

 Each item within `responseCookies` is itself a 'map-like' object.
 Typically you would examine the `value` property as in the example above, but `domain` and `path` are also available.